 PRSC Artists & Designers

 Bev Milward is an established maker working in porcelain.
 She was drawn to Stokes Croft China for the chance to work with fragments salvaged from our rich ceramic heritage.
+She is interested in the longevity and sentimentality of ceramics, how they infiltrate our lives and can be used as a tool for communication long after leaving the maker.

-Her distinctive landscape collaged pieces have a strong narrative in common with her porcelain work.
-She is responsible for designing Strip Ochre, David Attenborough, Deconstructed Willow pattern for Stokes Croft China
+Bev's distinctive landscape collaged pieces have a strong narrative in common with her porcelain work.
+She is responsible for designing Strip Ochre, David Attenborough, Deconstructed Willow Pattern for Stokes Croft China.
+Her makers mark is a key which is featured on the front of the current British Studio pottery dictionary.

 Clare Andrews completed a fine art degree in Cardiff, and has mainly worked in areas that require a paint brush.
 This has included painting murals at schools, traditional pub signs, theatre design and festival decor.
 Clare is currently working as a writer / illustrator of children’s picture books, and works mainly in watercolour and pencil.